jpassfhdw/MemoryGame/README.md

 ### Images

-The used images are copyright © 2015 of pixabay You can freely redistribute it and use it for your personal purpose.
-If you want to use these icons for a commercial purpose, you will need the permission of Pixabay So, please contact Pixabay via http://pixabay.com/de/servcie/about
+The used images are copyright © 2015 of pixabay.
+You can freely redistribute it and use it for your personal purpose.
+If you want to use these icons for a commercial purpose, you will need the permission of Pixabay.
+So, please contact Pixabay via http://pixabay.com/de/servcie/about

 All images have the license:
 CC0 Public Domain / FAQ